 Enhance the customer experience - deliver simple, appropriate and accessible solutions

-Mozambique and Rwanda are now live with USSD mobile financial services, with card services to be introduced in Mozambique and Namibia in 2017.
+Mozambique and Rwanda are now live with USSD mobile financial services, with card services to be introduced in Mozambique and Namibia.
 A number of initiatives to integrate and improve our customer offering have resulted in solutions being developed to finance affordable housing, agri-business, education, health, and micro-business sectors.
-In Kenya, Letshego offers mobile micro loans (with 72,000 loans disbursed since launch) and plans are underway to launch the solution in Ghana and Rwanda in 2017 through MNO partnerships.
+In Kenya, Letshego offers mobile micro loans (with 72,000 loans disbursed since launch) and plans are underway to launch the solution in Ghana and Rwanda through MNO partnerships.
 Letshego has enhanced its sales delivery model, increasing both accessibility and customer-needs driven service standards across its footprint.

 Embed the future capability model

 Letshego has invested in innovation in order to provide access anytime, anywhere for customers.
 This includes the piloting of third party agency banking in Mozambique, and mobile banking, payment and internet banking solutions, soon to launch in Mozambique, Namibia, Rwanda and Tanzania.
 Across the group, a core IT system has been implemented in addition to a standardised enterprise risk management framework.